rafaelbogfreitas/meu-carrinho/README.md

 ## About The Project

-During the Covid-19 pandemic many physical stores had to close to comply with social distancing orders and the world has seen a rapid shift to Ecommerce.
-Most of the small businesses had no time or money to build their own Ecommerce.
+During the Covid-19 pandemic many physical stores had to close in order to comply with social distancing orders.
+Since then the world has seen a rapid shift to Ecommerce, but most of the small businesses had no time or money to build their own Ecommerce infrastructure.
 Given those circunstances we build Meu carrinho, a digital shopping cart made to make it easier for small shops to sell online and on social media and to manage their small businesses.

 ### Built With: